 You don't need to bring a giant kit with you.
-Just pack the absolute essentials like some bandages, alcohol or alcohol wipes, antibiotic cream, and over the counter meds.
-They'll be useful if you get injured along the way.
+Just pack the absolute essentials like some bandages, alcohol or alcohol wipes, antibiotic cream, and over-the-counter meds.
+They'll be helpful if you get injured along the way.

 A Change of Clothes

 Disasters are usually unexpected, so you may not be dressed for the occasion.
 Pack a change of clothes that can keep you warm and dry.

 Keep your feet in good shape.
 They’ll be doing the brunt of the work on your trip.